camunda-consulting/camunda-7-code-examples/snippets/ldap-change-password/active-directory-error-code-provider/README.md

 ## Build and install

-User maven to build the process engine plugin: `mvn package`.
-Then copy the `active-directory-error-code-provider-0.0.1-SNAPSHOT.jar` into the `configuration/userlib folder of your Camunda Run installation.
+Maven is used to build the process engine plugin: `mvn package`.
+After a successful build, the `active-directory-error-code-provider-0.0.1-SNAPSHOT.jar` has to be copied into the `configuration/userlib` folder of the Camunda Run installation.